surminus/blog/_posts/2017-08-27-disconnect-to-reconnect.md

 Life eventually decided for me when my Google Nexus 6P finally gave up.
 I have a spare phone capable of only phonecalls and SMS, which is now my main phone.

-## "I have no sense of direction, so I can't give up Google Maps"
+### "I have no sense of direction, so I can't give up Google Maps"

 I'm going to learn how to navigate.
 Unbelievable.

-## "I'll have nothing to listen to music on"
+### "I'll have nothing to listen to music on"

-Actually, I'm pretty content not listening to music out and about.
+I'm pretty content not listening to music out and about.
 I can wait until I'm back home and make it more of an event rather than a way to block out the world.